BasPost/siriproxy-homewizard/README.md

 * Siri, turn 'on' the 'alarm' lights
 * 'living room' 'off'

+Dim a device by saying:
+* Dim the living lights to 50%
+* Set the desktop lamp at 50

 Note:
 The plugin uses keywords which are marked with '' So it doesn't mather in what order you say it.
 The keywords are the names you used in the HomeWizard and filled in the file (`~/lib/siriproxy-homewizard`)